soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 5

-Updated the references to these new files in the index.html page
+Update the references to these new files in the index.html page so Sencha is aware of them.

 To the views section add.